lcbluestorm/gossdb/README.md

 # Gossdb
-a go ssdb cache  module of beego's cache
+a go ssdb cache  module for beego

 # Examples